How to Save Money on Your Trip to Vanuatu

 Here's something we've learned the hard way: baggage allowances in Vanuatu are surprisingly strict, and they can hit your wallet if you're not careful.

-If you're flying domestically within Vanuatu without any international connections, you'll get 10 kg (22 lbs) for checked baggage.
+If you're flying domestically within Vanuatu without any international connections, you'll get 10 kg (22 lbs) for checked baggage and a measly 5 kg (11 lbs) for carry-on baggage.
 Eek!

 The good news is that if you're travelling between Port Vila, Santo and Tanna on ATR-72 aircraft with connections to Australia, New Zealand, New Caledonia or Fiji, you might get 30 kg (66 lbs) of checked luggage.